Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Students are directed to keep passwords for their own private use and should log-off network when leaving the desktop station.
+Students are directed to keep passwords for their own private use and should log-off the network when leaving the desktop station.

 -